christianmueth/Hank-Robotic-Arm/README.md

 {

 Serial.println("counterclockwise");
 myStepper.step(-stepsPerRevolution);

-delay(15);//delay for the stepper to get to the position
+delay(15);//delay for the servo to get to the position

 }